1–2 spots available for Q2 · Claim yours

 • Interview 2–3 developers.
 Different approaches yield different costs.
 Find the one whose thinking aligns with your problem.

 • Ready to start?
-If you're looking to hire someone who prioritizes quality over cutting corners, let's talk.
-I offer a free 30-minute consultation to scope your project and give you honest guidance on cost and timeline.
+If you're looking to hire someone who prioritizes quality over cutting corners, get a quote in 60s.
+Discovery is free; I'll give you honest guidance on cost and timeline.

 Or explore my services: